Cedrus libani: National and regional significance

 The Lebanon cedar is the national emblem of Lebanon, and is displayed on the flag of Lebanon and coat of arms of Lebanon.
 It is also the logo of Middle East Airlines, which is Lebanon's national carrier.
-Beyond that, it is also the main symbol of Lebanon's "Cedar Revolution" of 2005, the 17 October Revolution, also known as the Thawra ("Revolution") along with many Lebanese political parties and movements, such as the Lebanese Forces.
-Finally, Lebanon is sometimes metonymically referred to as the Land of the Cedars.
+Beyond that, it is also the main symbol of Lebanon's "Cedar Revolution" of 2005, the 17 October Revolution, also known as the Thawra ("Revolution").
+Lebanon is sometimes metonymically referred to as the Land of the Cedars.

 Cultivation

 Cultivation of Lebanon cedar dates back at least 3,200 years, when the Hittite Empire established two populations of the species in northern Turkey where it did not occur naturally.

 The Lebanon cedar is now widely planted as an ornamental tree in parks and gardens.